-Page 9 of 37 COV-CHIM02 PIS v2.0 (IRAS ref: 338445), 'A dose finding human experimental infection study with SARS-CoV-2 Omicron BA.5 subvariant in healthy volunteers immunologically experienced against SARS-CoV-2 (COV-CHIM02)', Chief Investigator: Prof Helen McShane, 08Oct2024
+Page 9 of 37 COV-CHIM02 PIS v3.0 (IRAS ref: 338445), 'A dose finding human experimental infection study with SARS-CoV-2 Omicron BA.5 subvariant in healthy volunteers immunologically experienced against SARS-CoV-2 (COV-CHIM02)', Chief Investigator: Prof Helen McShane, 26Feb2025

-Optional: The insert site does not urge, influence, or encourage any employees or students of the institution to take part in this research study.
-Your decision to not participate, or a decision on your part to withdraw from the study, will have no effect whatsoever on your employment/student status at insert site (if applicable).
+The University of Oxford does not urge, influence, or encourage any employees or students of the institution to take part in this research study.
+Your decision to not participate, or a decision on your part to withdraw from the study, will have no effect whatsoever on your employment/student status at Oxford.